elyra-ai/examples/pipelines/run-generic-pipelines-on-apache-airflow/README.md

    ![Define misc properties](doc/images/define-misc-properties.png)

-1. Enter the connectivity information for your Apache Airflow  deployment:
-   - TODO
+1. Enter the Apache Airflow server URL, the Kubernetes namespace where Airflow is deployed, and details for the DAG GitHub repository that Airflow is monitoring.

    ![Define Apache Airflow properties](doc/images/define-airflow-properties.png)

-   Refer to the [runtime configuration documentation](https://elyra.readthedocs.io/en/stable/user_guide/runtime-conf.html#configuration-settings) for a description of each input field.
+   Refer to the [runtime configuration documentation](https://elyra.readthedocs.io/en/stable/user_guide/runtime-conf.html#apache-airflow-configuration-settings) for a description of each input field.

 1. Enter the connectivity information for your  S3-compatible cloud storage:
    - The _cloud object storage endpoint_ URL, e.g. `https://minio-service.kubeflow:9000`
    - _Username_, e.g. `minio`
    - _Password_, e.g. `minio123`
-   - _Bucket name_, where Elyra will store the pipeline input and output artifacts, e.g. `test-bucket`
+   - _Bucket name_, where Elyra will store the pipeline input and output artifacts, e.g. `my-elyra-artifact-bucket`

    ![Define object storage properties](doc/images/define-cos-properties.png)

-   > Refer to [this topic](https://elyra.readthedocs.io/en/stable/user_guide/runtime-conf.html#cloud-object-storage-credentials-secret-cos-secret) for important information about the optional credentials secret.
+   > Refer to [this topic](https://elyra.readthedocs.io/en/stable/user_guide/runtime-conf.html#cloud-object-storage-credentials-secret-cos-secret) for important information about the Cloud Object Storage credentials secret.

 1. Save the runtime configuration.